mateusz-nalepa/cpu-io-queues-can-be-everywhere/README.md

   - bulkhead pattern will be used
 - applications with only one endpoint, but under the hood, http-client is called
   - Staged Event-Driven Architecture (SEDA) will be used

+`How to run` is included in every example.

 ## Examples with `fast` and `slow` endpoints